5 keys for a great marriage

 Do this before giving hubby advice

 A wife’s words are so impactful!
-A few days ago, I wrote a devotional about the power of pausing during a heated conversation with our men so that we refrain from responding with words that are harsh or mean….something we’ll likely regret later.
+I have written devotionals in the past about the power of pausing during a heated conversation with our men so that we refrain from responding with words that are harsh or mean….something we’ll likely regret later.
 Well, there’s also another reason to pause.
 As women, we need to pause before we offer casual bits of advice or “wisdom” to our husbands.

 I don’t think we realize how our guys are greatly influenced by us!
 We might think they aren’t really paying that much attention to a casual suggestion we toss out, but often they are.
 In fact, many husbands in the Bible were greatly influenced by something their wives said, and the wives rarely had good advice!
 I think especially of Sarah telling Abraham to sleep with her servant in order for him to have a son, since she was getting impatient waiting for God to fulfill his promise to give her children!
 Read the story in Genesis 16:1-4 and you will find out Sarah’s decision didn’t turn out so well!